-This blog post is the third in a series about Kafka Streams, the new stream processing library of the Apache Kafka project, which was introduced in Kafka v0.10.
+This blog post is the third in a series about the Streams API of Apache Kafka, the new stream processing library of the Apache Kafka project, which was introduced in Kafka v0.10.

 Current blog posts in the Kafka Streams series:

-The quick answer is you can do this either manually (cumbersome and error-prone) or you can use the new application reset tool for Kafka Streams, which is an easy-to-use solution for the problem.
+The quick answer is you can do this either manually (cumbersome and error-prone) or you can use the new application reset tool for the Streams API, which is an easy-to-use solution for the problem.
 The application reset tool is available starting with upcoming Confluent Platform 3.0.1 and Apache Kafka 0.10.0.1.

-As a running example we assume you have the following Kafka Streams application, and we subsequently demonstrate (1) how to make this application “reset ready” and (2) how to perform an actual application reset.
+As a running example we assume you have the following Streams API in Kafka application, and we subsequently demonstrate (1) how to make this application “reset ready” and (2) how to perform an actual application reset.

 This application reads data from the input topic “my-input-topic”, then selects a new record key, and then writes the result into the intermediate topic “rekeyed-topic” for the purpose of data re-partitioning.
 Subsequently, the re-partitioned data is aggregated by a count operator, and the final result is written to the output topic “my-output-topic”.
 Note that in this blog post we don’t put the focus on what this topology is actually doing — the point is to have a running example of a typical topology that has input topics, intermediate topics, and output topics.

 The first step is to make your application “reset ready”.
 For this, the only thing you need to do is to include a call to KafkaStreams#cleanUp() in your application code (for details about cleanUp() see Section ”Application Reset Tool Details”).